modular/modular/KGEN/docs/MojoREPL.md

 [Jupyter Notebook](#jupyter-notebook).
 Each entry point contains specific setup instructions, please refer to each section for more detailed information.

+## Important definitions

+- Cell: an entry in a notebook which contains code that can be evaluated by the Mojo REPL.
+- Expression: piece of code that can be evaluated by the Mojo REPL.
+It can originate from a notebook cell or provided by the user via the CLI REPL.

 ### LLDB Command Line REPL

 In addition to providing the underpinning technology, LLDB can also be used as a